-“They devoted themselves to the teaching of the apostles and to the communal life, to the breaking of the bread and to the prayers.”
-Acts 2:42 NABRE
+“They devoted themselves to the teaching of the apostles and to the communal life, to the breaking of the bread and to the prayers.” – Acts 2:42

 The first question we ask ourselves is: How well do we understand the Truth?
 We are created to come to know the Truth.
 And, as Scripture reveals, this Truth is Christ Himself.
-The Intellectual Pillar challenges us as disciples to pursue knowledge of the Truth through the richness of Christ’s teaching in Scripture, Church history and lives of the saints, and Church teaching in the Catechism of the Catholic Church, papal encyclicals, and Church doctrine.
+The Intellectual Pillar challenges us as disciples to pursue knowledge of the Truth found in the riches of Scripture, Church doctrine, Church history, the lives of the saints, papal encyclicals, and the Catechism of the Catholic Church.

 The second question we ask ourselves is: How well do I live the Truth?
 As we come to know the Truth of Christ, we cannot help but be changed by it.
 Knowledge and understanding of the Truth, through humility, “sets us free” from our former ways of life and sin.
 We are challenged as disciples to “not act in compliance with the desires of [our] former ignorance”, but to allow God’s grace to change us that we may be made holy (1 Peter 1:15-16).

 “As the Father loves me, so I also love you.
 Remain in my love.
 If you keep my commandments, you will remain in my love, just as I have kept my Father’s commandments and remain in his love.
 I have told you this so that my joy may be in you and your joy may be complete.
 This is my commandment: love one another as I love you.”

 John 15: 9-12